Hi, I'm ARLO™ — Ask Me Anything!

 Hi Bill,

-If you paid the loan off and there was no loss to the lender (and HUD), then you are eligible for another reverse mortgage and you're in luck, you would not have to use the entire $100,000 on a $150,000 purchase price!
+If you paid off the loan and there was no loss to the lender (and HUD), then you are eligible for another reverse mortgage, and you're in luck: you would not have to use the entire $100,000 on a $150,000 purchase price!
 Use our hecm for purchase calculator to estimate your required down payment.

 Hi Carolyn,